SSGrady/Flisker/README.md

 # Project 1 - *Flixtor*

-**Flisker** shows the latest movies currently playing in theaters.
+**Flixtor** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **10.5** hours spent in total